Folkwise-io/mintbean-cli/docs/how_to_contribute.md

 # Help!
 Help!

-The mintbean-cli is a tool built for the community.
-So who better to impove it than our members.

 ## Hello!

 Thank you for wanting to help our community by getting involved.
 Our tool is here to help, but needs a little help of its own.
 Below are some areas were you can lend a hand: